ajla827/NTT/README.md

 # Small Business Network

 Building and configuring a SMB (small/medium business) Network with a small team using GNS3 and FortiClient VPN.
-After the network was built and configured we ran a vulnerability scan top identify potential security issues.
+After the network was built and configured we ran a vulnerability scan to identify potential security issues.
 We algo used Dokuwiki to document network configurations and the vulnerability scan.

 The client has requested the following:
 - a secure network